 - BUS 230A Financial Accounting (4 units)

-This is the capstone course in the business administration major designed to be taken in the student's final semester.
-Prerequisite: completed all other core courses and have applied for graduation.
+- Note: BUS 491 is the capstone course in the Business Administration major designed to be taken in the student's final semester.
+Prerequisites: completion of all other upper division core courses and submission of graduation application.

 Access Snapshot of All Core & Concentration Requirements

-It is recommended that students familiarize themselves with the major requirements as stated in this catalog and consult with a faculty advisor prior to choosing elective courses intended to meet major requirements.
+It is recommended that students familiarize themselves with the major requirements as stated in the catalog and consult with a faculty advisor prior to choosing elective courses intended to meet major requirements.

-Students who need additional units to fulfill the 120-units required to graduate can take BUS 295 and BUS 296.
+Students who need additional units to fulfill the 120 units required to graduate can take BUS 296 and BUS 299.

 Optional: Studying Away and Business